jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

 ## 12.0.7 (2015-03-26)

-The following items are new since Chef Server 12.0.6 and/or are changes from previous versions.
+The following items are new since CINC Server 12.0.6 and/or are changes from previous versions.
 For specific breakdown of updated components, refer to CHANGELOG.md

   * Implements the minimum set of Policyfile endpoints required for end